 “Never mind, I’m ready,” I replied with my sans-socked feet and morning breath sans-toothpaste and hungry belly sans-food.

-“I’m ready too,” said the Captain standing in the kitchen in his dressing gown and leather slippers, his ankles crossed with a smile on his face like a cheeky tap-dancing movie mogul.
+“I’m ready too,” said the Colonel standing in the kitchen in his dressing gown and leather slippers, his ankles crossed with a smile on his face like a cheeky tap-dancing movie mogul.

 It took me days to half-master the technique of wormery – slowly getting used to the smell and the sense that the worm is actually writhing around in perfect agony unable to express his pain through sound, only wriggling.
 The problem lies in the smell, which you will inadvertently taste or smell when you wipe something from your nose or mouth.
 This I managed with great abundance, first my entire lower lip and then right inside my left nostril to see to an itch.